A2X-Style Accounting

 Enter your email to receive a sign-in link

-The A2X-style approach to Square accounting.
+The A2X-style approach to Square accounting integration.
 Automatically breaks out gross sales, processing fees, tips, and tax for perfect bank reconciliation.

 Upload Transactions Export CSV and choose Journal Entry format